AIDEN: Design and Pilot Study of an AI Assistant for the Visually Impaired: Results

 Reliability analysis demonstrated internal consistency.
 Cronbach's $\alpha$ values were 0.82 for PU and an exceptional 0.93 for PEOU, both well above the recommended threshold of 0.70~\cite{hair2009multivariate}.

-Regarding the balance between constructs, the Wilcoxon Signed-Rank Test~\cite{woolson2007wilcoxon} revealed no significant divergence between the system's utility and its ease of use ($Z \approx 0.00$, $p = 1.00$).
-This high p-value and near-zero Z-score indicate that the ratings for both constructs are statistically indistinguishable, suggesting that users perceived the system as equally balanced: it effectively delivers utility without imposing a high cognitive load for interaction.
+Regarding the balance between constructs, the Wilcoxon Signed-Rank Test~\cite{woolson2007wilcoxon} revealed no significant divergence between the system's utility and its ease of use ($Z \approx 0.77$, $p = 0.4429$).
+This suggests that, in this sample, neither construct was rated systematically higher than the other.
+However, this result should be interpreted cautiously: it indicates an absence of evidence for a difference, rather than evidence of equivalence between constructs.